dont-4get-me-men/TestSummarizationDiploma/Sources/mihalceaTextRankBringingOrder2004.md

 >

-> afrequenc ycriterion to select the “important” keywords in adocument.
+> a frequency criterion to select the “important” keywords in a document.
 >
 >

-> The state-ofthe-art in this area iscurrently represented by supervised learning methods, where asystem istrained to recognize keywords in atext, based on lexical and syntactic features
+> The state-ofthe-art in this area is currently represented by supervised learning methods, where a system is trained to recognize keywords in a text, based on lexical and syntactic features
 >
 >